Changes (The Monkees album): Session outtakes

 "Shake 'Em Up", a 1968 outtake from the sessions for The Birds, the Bees & the Monkees, written by Jerry Leiber and Mike Stoller and sung by Dolenz, was offered up for consideration to be included on Changes but was ultimately rejected by Barry in favor of new material.
 It was first issued in 1996 on another Monkees rarities collection, Missing Links Volume Three.

 "Time and Time Again", a track written by Jones and Bill Chadwick and recorded in 1969, was originally slated to be on the album but was ultimately not chosen.
 The track later surfaced on the 1987 Monkees rarities collection Missing Links and again in remixed form as a bonus track on the 1994 CD release of Changes.

 Another song, "Steam Engine", was recorded in 1969 and was written and produced by Chip Douglas, featuring Dolenz on vocals.
 The song was not released at the time, due to a disagreement between Screen Gems and Douglas over session costs, and only saw the light of day via a Saturday morning rerun of the Monkees' TV series episode "Monkees on Tour".
 In 1979, it was finally issued on the semi-official Australian compilation album Monkeemania - 40 Timeless Hits, and in 1982 it was issued in the USA on the Rhino picture disc compilation Monkee Business.

-Two known outtakes from the sessions—"Ride Baby Ride" and "Which Way Do You Want It"—were thought to be lost as of the release of the 1994 Rhino CD.
+Two known outtakes from the sessions—"Ride Baby Ride" and "Which Way Do You Want It?"—were thought to be lost as of the release of the 1994 Rhino CD.
 On February 17, 2023, the latter was unveiled during the "Jeff Barry & The Monkees" event in Los Angeles, featuring Barry in conversation with Monkees historian Andrew Sandoval and broadcast online over Zoom.

+On April 7, 1970, a finished album master was compiled that closed with the songs "Which Way Do You Want It?" and "Time and Time Again", although these songs were replaced with "Midnight Train" and "I Never Thought It Peculiar" for unknown reasons on April 29.